Lease Supplement for Obtaining Conservation Practices and Controlling Soil Loss

 Selecting and agreeing to specific conservation practices must be done with care to meet the original objective of controlling soil loss.

-Ground cover is needed throughout the growing season.
+Ground cover is beneficial throughout the growing season.
 Trips over fields with tillage tools reduce ground cover.
 Ground cover at planting time should be measured.
-No-till or reduced chisel-disk systems will maintain adequate ground cover needed on sloping land.
+No-till or reduced chisel-disk systems may maintain adequate ground cover needed on sloping land.
 Contact local Soil Conservation District (SCD) personnel for determinations of adequate ground cover based on slope, crop, tillage practices, and timing of tillage operations.

 (check if required)